 A monthly social event is currently held in a different centre within the parent organisation and this will continue for the new residents.
-The inspector saw that this included football matches, BBQ and various other fun activities.
+The inspector saw that this included football matches, sports events and various other fun activities.

-The person in charge and team leader outlined how they will support residents to pursue a variety of interests including music, cooking and swimming.
+The person in charge and team leader outlined how they will support residents to pursue a variety of interests including music, cooking, swimming and horse riding.
 Care plans and daily records will document the type and range of activities that they will be involved in.

-The inspector also saw that various training programmes and educational activities will be available through the organisation.
-A new resource centre will also be available in Dublin and programmes provided include computer courses and social programmes.
+The inspector also saw that various training programmes and educational activities will be available through the organisation's day services.
+Programmes provided will include computer courses, woodworking and horticulture in addition to various social programmes.
 Transport will be provided by the centre if needed.

-The organisation had also developed links with local businesses to provide employment opportunities for residents.
+The organisation had developed links with local businesses to provide employment opportunities for residents through its outreach programme.
+This service will also be available to residents in this centre.